ineelhere/curated/README.md

 #### Visit : https://curated.streamlit.app/

 Will be updating periodically <br>
 Collaborations are always welcome.
-Just raise an issue or a PR! <br>
+Just raise an issue or create a PR on the development branch!
+All developmental releases can be seen/tested here https://curated-dev.streamlit.app/ <br>

 ![](https://i.imgur.com/fPVyfoI.gif)
 <br><br>